mattfarrow1/mattfarrow1.github.io/_posts/2017-04-28-national-infertility-awareness-week.md

 Also launched this week is an amazing looking service called [Fruitful](https://www.fruitfulfertility.org/).

 >Fear.
 Frustration.
 Financial stress.
 Each aspect of infertility sucks.
 But the worst part is feeling isolated; like no one understands what you're going through.
 That's why we created Fruitful.
 A free mentorship program where those beginning their fertility journey are matched with a supportive individual who's experienced it firsthand.

+### Update from Harmonie
+We've been very pleased to see how many people have read this post.
+Our hope was to help start a conversation about the emotional toll this can have on a woman (her spouse, and her marriage) when she feels incapable of of doing what her body was designed to do.
+There are feelings of complete helplessness, failure and isolation.
+Hopefully by sharing our story, we can at least help others overcome the feeling of isolation.
+We are not alone!